 5. Act as an owner to increase your mandate

-Many starting Product Owners don't have a lot of mandate (yet).
+Many starting Product Owners don't have a lot of mandates (yet).
 On the Product Owner maturity level, they are often a Scribe, Proxy or Business Representative.
-A lot of these Product Owners we meet, are complaining that they don't have any mandate, any power to make decisions or any freedom.
+A lot of these Product Owners we meet, are complaining that they don't have any mandates, any power to make decisions or any freedom.
 But guess what?
 There is something you can do about this!

 Alright sure.
 So 'Act as an owner to increase your mandate'.
 What does that mean?
 Well, we've coached many Product Owners who were continuously asking permission or consent from their stakeholders.
 They asked permission to develop a new feature, they asked permission to spend some time on resolving bugs/issues, the asked permission to spend time on reducing technical debt.
 I'm not saying there is anything wrong with including/involving your stakeholders!
 But if you want to really become an entrepreneurial Product Owner, you have to stop acting as a scribe and start acting as an owner!
 The way you present yourself to the stakeholders, the way you present your Product to them and the way you act (talk, behave, your appearance, etc.) determine the mandate that you get!
 So, if you start acting as the owner of the Product, taking responsibility, making a plan (your plan), showing that you love and care for the Product and your team, will help you in increasing your mandate.
 To put it differently: 'If you don't make a plan for yourself, you will become (and remain) part of someone else's plan!'